 The amount you have available in your pot will depend on how many years you have been contributing and how much you and your employer have been paying in.
 It will also depend on how your pension investments have performed over the years and when you start accessing your pot.

 As current pension rules stand, you can choose how and when to access your pot to best suit your individual circumstances.
-From age 55 you can take a regular or occasional income direct from your pot, or use your pot to provide a guaranteed income or 'annuity'.
+From age 55 you can take a regular income or cash lump sums direct from your pot, or use your pot to provide a guaranteed income or 'annuity'.
 Typically 25% of the value of your pot can be taken tax-free with the remainder available as a taxable income.

 You become entitled to a Basic State Pension by paying National Insurance contributions during your working life.
 The more years you have paid National Insurance the larger your State Pension, with the maximum entitlement currently based on contributions of 30 years or more.